 Make sure everyone understands the challenge.

 Establish success criteria with your students.
-For example, - shapes are concentric - colours show feelings - paint resists the oil pastels - paper in good condition
+For example, I know I am successful when I have: - drawn concentric shapes - used colours to show my feelings - applied a heavy layer of oil pastel so the resist technique is effective - kept the paper in good condition

 Guide students through the steps in this project.

 Encourage them to share ideas and to learn from each other.